Rak'a: Procedure

 In prostration, the worshipper's forehead and nose is flatly placed on the floor with the palm of their hands placed shoulder-width apart to the right and left of their ears.
-While going in the "sujood" or the prostration position, one must remember that first, the knees should touch the ground, then his hands, then his nose and at last his forehead.
-The worshipper's elbows, forearms and chest are then raised off the floor.

 During this position the words, "Glory be to Allah the Almighty" are repeated with contemplation as a form of ritual praise.
 The Islamic prophet Muhammad taught his disciples that "the closest a subject gets to God is when in prostration".

 The fourth movement is for the worshipper to return from prostration into a sitting position with their legs folded flatly under their body.
-While getting up from the prostration, one must follow the order opposite to the order followed while going into the prostration i.e. he should first raise his forehead, then his nose, then his hands and at last his knees.
-In this position they would invoke Allah for forgiveness of your sins and the sins of their parents and the wider believers before descending into a second prostration.

 This concludes one unit of prayer known in Arabic as a raka'ah and would be followed by either standing up for a second raka'ah if the prayer requires it or by proceeding to end the salah with taslim.

-Although not part of a single raka'ah, the conclusion of the salah takes place in the sitting position, the worshipper turns their head to the right saying, "Peace be unto you, and Allah's mercy and blessing" before subsequently turning the head to the left and repeating the salutation.
-This action helps to reminds Muslims of the presence of the recording angels on their right and left who record their deeds.
+Although not part of a single raka'ah, the conclusion of the salah takes place in the sitting position.